andytudhope/thebluebook/source/fugue-i/index.md

 7. Oh, there are also [some great plugins and tricks](https://hexo.io/docs/tag-plugins) that come with Hexo by default to help you enrich your MD files with everything from quotes to images, videos and more.

-8. If you want to add images, do it in `themes/navy/source/img` - the gulp build pipeline will put them in the right place so that you can simply link to them like [this](https://github.com/andytudhope/thebluebook/tree/book/source/fugue-i/index.md##L130):
+8. If you want to add images, do it in `themes/navy/source/img` - the gulp build pipeline will put them in the right place so that you can simply link to them like [this](https://github.com/andytudhope/thebluebook/tree/book/source/fugue-i/index.md#L130):

 ![Lion](../img/lion.png)

-9. If you want to change the page layout, or the home page, or the header and footer and other common elements, then you'll need to adventure into the `themes/navy/layout` folder, where you will find the few extended javascript `.ejs` files used to stitch it all together.
+9. If you want to change the page layout, or the home page, or the header and footer and other common elements, then you'll need to adventure into the `themes/navy/layout` folder, where you will find the few extend-with-javascript `.ejs` files used to stitch it all together.
 Don't stress!
 This is just plain old HTML with a few fancy tags added to it to make fun things happen.
 If, for instance, you want to change the title of one the header items, all you need to do is go to this line in [themes/navy/layout/partial/header.js](https://github.com/andytudhope/proofoflove/tree/master/themes/navy/layout/partial/header.js#L27) and edit the text there.
 You can just leave the rest of it as is, or explore the patterns to build your own, unique navigation elements.

 10. If you want to change the styles, then you'll need to edit the CSS in `themes/navy/source/scss/main.scss`.
 I have tried to keep it as clean as possible, and suggest using the marked section at the bottom to insert your own styles so that you don't inadvertently break anything (or, more accurately, can find the problem easily when you do).
-We can get even more meta than linking to specific lines of code, though - I can show you how to edit CSS through [my very commit trail](https://github.com/andytudhope/proofoflove/commits/master). :mind_blown:
+We can get even more meta than linking to specific lines of code, though - I can show you how to edit CSS through [the commit trail](https://github.com/andytudhope/proofoflove/commits/master). **:mind_blown:**

 11. The same goes for editing the JS in `themes/navy/source/js/dev.js`.
 Note that work shoul happen in the `dev.js` file, as that is how [build pipline](https://github.com/andytudhope/proofoflove/tree/master/gulpfile.js#L42) is set up.
-I think it's awesome if you can, and it would be great to see developer-writers take this much further than I currently have.
+I think it's awesome if you can write custom JS, and it would be great to see developer-writers take this much further than I currently have.

 12. When you're ready, you'll need to create your own respository.
 Do this through Github in your browser, then return to the root of your project, and run the following commands: